 In certain instances, a brow lift may be covered by health insurance.
 It all depends on whether the insurance company deems the procedure "medically necessary."
 When your brow sags, it may sag so severely that your field of vision is obstructed.
 In such circumstances, the insurance company may decide a brow lift is necessary to restore your vision.
 Our staff will help you verify your coverage.

 We also offer financing plans at Morgenstern Center.
 You can apply for one of the plans we accept through CareCredit.

 Your consultation with one of our experienced, caring surgeons is the only way to find out if you are a good candidate for a brow lift.

 At Morgenstern Center, Dr. Morgenstern and Dr. Giacometti are personally committed to producing the facial rejuvenation results that will let you feel confident, youthful and self-assured.

 Both of our surgeons are board-certified by the American Board of Ophthalmology.
 They have both completed a wealth of prestigious training, and continue to be active in their field.
 The entire team at Morgenstern Center is dedicated to providing advanced care in a state-of-the-art setting, and producing beautiful results.

 To schedule a brow lift consultation at Morgenstern Center in Wayne, PA, please call (610) 687.8771.
-We are proud to serve women and men from across the surrounding areas, including Philadelphia, King of Prussia and the Main Line.
+We are proud to serve women and men from across the surrounding areas, including Philadelphia, the Main Line, King of Prussia, Exton, Wayne, PA; in the following neighboring tri state areas: Linwood, Flemington, Vineland, NJ; Wilmington, DE .